Create a Fresh Node.js Project with Dependencies

 }

-The firstname and lastname properties are not the only requirements for the request.
-If the user decides to provide a timestamp, an error will be thrown.
+, an error will be thrown.
 We want to forbid people from providing this information.
 As long as they do not provide this timestamp, we will default the value on our own to the current time.

 The request payload isn’t the only thing that we can validate.
 We can also validate query parameters and URL parameters.
 Take the following for example: